-When the ADB brought its 36 client countries together for a recent strategy consultation, there was a difference in approach to prior gatherings.
+When the Asian Development Bank brought its 36 client countries together for a recent strategy consultation, there was a difference in approach to prior gatherings.
 Instead of the Bank talking mainly to its finance counterparts in governments, environment, planning and other ministries relevant to NDC implementation and financing were in the room as well.

 “We wanted to make sure that finance ministries appreciated that there were now national commitments, made in Paris, for which they were going to need to find a provision in budgets,” says Preety Bhandari, Director of the Climate Change and Disaster Risk Management Division at the Asian Development Bank.
 “That led to some very interesting discussions on policy changes that might be needed to encourage greater private sector engagement.”